-- A student entering the Master's program is expected to have at least a "B" grade average in an honours Mathematics or Computer Science program from an accredited university and have had the necessary undergraduate prerequisites for the graduate courses he/she intends to take
+- A student entering the Master's program is expected to have at least a "B" grade average in an Honours Bachelor of Mathematical Sciences program from an accredited university and have had the necessary undergraduate prerequisites for the graduate courses they intend to take.

 Although applications are accepted on a continual basis, to be considered in the initial Admission & Funding decisions for the Fall (September) semester, you are encouraged to apply by FEBRUARY 1.